Williloo/sus1531/README.md

 Find 2-3 people to interview as target users.
 Target users are people who currently use a tool like Toohak, or intend to and are not current or former 1531 students.
 Record their name and email address.
 You must not interview members of your project group.

-Develop a series of questions (at least 4) to ask these target users to understand what *problems* (not solutions) they might have with quiz tools that are currently unsolved by Toohak.
+Develop a series of questions (at least 4) to ask these target users to understand what *problems* (not solutions) they might have with quiz tools like Kahoot.
 Give these questions to your target users and record their answers.

 Once you have done this, think about how you would solve the target users' problem(s) and write down a brief description of a proposed solution.